 What is the class size?
 The maximum class size is usually 14 students although this can occasionally be higher in exceptional circumstances.
 Do you offer the bilingual IB Diploma?
-For students with the appropriate linguistic abilities, it is possible to take both language options as language A. A bilingual IB Diploma does not mean that all subjects are taught in two languages.
-Can I join either of these year groups at any time?
+For students with the appropriate linguistic abilities, it is possible to take both language options as language A (Language A means language taught at a level appropriate to a native speaker).
+A bilingual IB Diploma does not mean that all subjects are taught in two languages.
+The bilingual diploma can also be awarded to any student who takes one non-English language as Language A. Can I join either of these year groups at any time?
 No, the IB, A Levels and BTEC are challenging two-year courses.
 All students need to start in September of Year 12.
 What happens if my child fails Year 12?
 The vast majority of our students work hard and continue into Year 13.
 On a case-by-case basis, we may advise students to repeat Year 12, on a different pathway, but this is rare.
 What support is offered for Post-18?
 Students have access to the Head of Higher Education (HE) and the BSB Futures team, who provide advice on university courses and applications as well as other options beyond Year 13.
 What do I need to bring with me?
 A laptop is needed for all Post-16 students.
 In addition, a graphical calculator is required for Maths.
 The model is specified at the beginning of the course.
 My child needs English as an additional language (EAL) support.
 What is provided?
 Due to the challenging nature of the courses, students require an appropriate level of English to access the curriculum.
-For non- native English speakers, this is assessed prior to joining BSB.
+For non-native English speakers, this is assessed prior to joining BSB.
 My child has additional educational needs (AEN).
 How does the school help?
 AEN students are assessed by the Head of Learning Support prior to joining BSB.
 If BSB is able to accommodate the student's needs, the application can be taken further and advice is given on appropriate courses.